ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab1.md

 ![provenance_event_window_lab1](/assets/learning-ropes-nifi-lab-series/lab1-build-nifi-dataflow/provenance_event_window_lab1.png)

 3\.
 Once you select the event, a Provenance Event Dialog Window will appear.
 It contains Details, Attributes and Content regarding the particular event.
 Take a few minutes to view each tab.
 Let's navigate to the `Content` tab to view the data generated from the FlowFile.
+NiFi gives the user the option to download or view the content of the event.
+Click on the **View** button.

 ![provenance_content_tab_lab1](/assets/learning-ropes-nifi-lab-series/lab1-build-nifi-dataflow/provenance_content_tab_lab1.png)

 4\.
-NiFi gives the user the option to download or view the content of the event.
-Click on the **View** button.
+NiFi gives the user the option view the data in multiple formats.
+We will view it in original format.

 ![event_content_view_window_lab1](/assets/learning-ropes-nifi-lab-series/lab1-build-nifi-dataflow/event_content_view_window_lab1.png)